House Ailurus

 The fight is a bit of a blur I am afraid.
 There, there was something else but... but I can't quite put my finger on it right now.
 A lot is fuzzy blurry gappy.
 I don't know if it's something I am doing to myself on purpose or... if there is some brain damage thing going on or yes.
 I got big memory gaps.
 Things I know should be there but are gone.

-— Princess Rowean of House Lapin, who is believed to have had a relationship with one of the Missing
+Princess Rowean, who is believed to have had a relationship with one of the Missing

-"The Missing" refers to a number of significant Tome Knights who vanished in the aftermath of The Third Word War.
+“The Missing" refers to a number of significant Tome Knights who vanished in the aftermath of The Third Word War.
 Most of them are believed to have disappeared with The Missing House, and likely not as a consequence of the war itself.
-The most common theory is that The Iron Tome is responsible.
+The most common theory is that The Iron Tome is responsible, although the Voiders believe that The Void was somehow involved.

 Culture